wp-statistics/wp-statistics/readme.txt

 = 8.0 =
 * Added: browscap.ini support for robot detection.
 * Added: Statistics->Optimization->Database tab now how an option to re-run the install routine in case you have had to delete tables from the database.
+* Added: PHP version check, WP Statistics now requires PHP 5.3 and will no longer execute without it.
+* Updated: Top pages now decode the URL for better readability.
-* Updated: GeoIP libary from version 0.5 to 2.0.
+* Updated: GeoIP library from version 0.5 to 2.0.
+* Updated: User Agent detection code.
 * Updated: Polish translations.
 * Fixed: Incorrect country name being displayed for Georgia.
 * Fixed: Bug in detecting the new index in the Statistics->Optimization->Database tab.
+* Fixed: Duplicate closing tag in summary page.

 = 7.4 =
 * Added: Link URL for referred.